thetastate1/MobiusMQTT/README.md

   8. Install esp32 by Espressif System board library version 2.0.17.
 Later version won't work.
   9. Compile and upload using the -> button in the Arduino IDE.
   10. Monitor serial output in the Arduino IDE.

+  SetScene:
+  1. Plug in a different esp32
+  2. Complie and upload

 USING:
   1. Ensure your esp32 is powered and near your Mobius devices.
   2. Wait for around 10 min for all your Mobius devices to be discovered in HA.